As I tell people that I have been investing most of my time in the Rust programming language in the last year, people ask me: Why?

 Technical aspects

-It is as fast as C/C++ and as memory efficient as those languages, but it does not have the memory-management issues those languages have.
+It is as fast as C/C++ and as memory efficient as those languages, but it does not have the memory-management issues C/C++ have.
+It handles freeing memory with the ownership/borrowing system.

 Economic aspects